Stibadium

-This ancient Roman furniture is also called sigma.
-This name comes from the lunate sigma (upper case C, lower case ϲ) — which resembles, but which is not at all related to, the Latin letter C and was used in Eastern forms of Greek writing and in the Middle Ages.
+This furniture is also called sigma.
+This name comes from the lunate sigma (upper case C, lower case ϲ) which resembles, but is not at all related to, the Latin letter C and was used in Eastern forms of Greek writing and in the Middle Ages.

 The stibadium was originally an outdoor seat but was introduced indoors in the 2nd and 3rd centuries AD because the shape was more convenient for entertaining and as triclinia became larger and more elaborate.

 Films about ancient Roman convivia often feature a stibadium rather than a lectus.

+Examples

+Roman villas with stibadia include the: